yomaq/yomaq.github.io/_posts/2024-04-30-zfs-encryption-backups-and-convenience.md

   ...
 }
 ```
-And import into the host configuration (in my case a shared module which is then imported by every host)
+And import into the host configuration (in my case a shared module that is then imported by every host)
 ```nix
 { config, lib, inputs, ... }: